Services & Programs

 We Are Helping People Live Their Greatest Lives

-We have expertise in providing flexible, individualized employment supports — from start to finish — to people with intellectual/developmental disabilities, severe and persistent mental illness, traumatic brain injuries, physical disabilities, and sensory impairments.
+We have expertise in providing flexible, individualized employment supports — from start to finish — to people with disabilities, severe and persistent mental health, traumatic brain injuries, and sensory impairments.
+We offer employment services in three different areas: Exploration, Development, and Support.
 Our goal is to develop customized jobs in the community that capitalize on each individual’s interests, abilities, and personal goals.

 We provide a supportive, respectful environment in its MARI Program (Music, Arts, Recreation and Inclusion), located in the south metro area.
 The focus of this program is to provide a quality community experience for older adults with intellectual/developmental disabilities for whom employment is no longer a priority.

-We provides case management and support services to individuals who qualify under the Developmental Disabilities (DD) Waiver, Community Alternatives for Disabled Individuals (CADI) Waiver, and the Brain Injury (BI) Waiver.
-Read on to find out how we support those who qualify for these waivers to get the assistance they need to live more independent, self-determined lives.
+We provide case management and support services to individuals who qualify under the Developmental Disabilities (DD) Waiver, Community Alternatives for Disabled Individuals (CADI) Waiver, and the Brain Injury (BI) Waiver.
+Reach out to find out how we support those who qualify for these waivers to get the assistance they need to live more independent, self-determined lives.

 Staff provide supports in the homes of participants to assist with day-to-day living, within Pine County.